omerertann/GastroAI/README.md

-Gastrointestinal endoskopi görüntülerinden derin öğrenme ile hastalık teşhisi ve polip segmentasyonu yapan masaüstü uygulaması.
-Ensemble DenseNet-121 ile 8 farklı GI durumunu sınıflandırır, Residual U-Net ile polip segmentasyonu gerçekleştirir.
-Bitirme projesi olarak CustomTkinter arayüzü ile geliştirildi.
+A desktop application that performs disease diagnosis and polyp segmentation from gastrointestinal endoscopy images using deep learning.
+It classifies 8 different GI conditions with an Ensemble DenseNet-121 and performs polyp segmentation with a Residual U-Net.
+Developed with a CustomTkinter interface as a graduation capstone project.

-**Geliştirici:** Ömer ERTAN
+**Developer:** Ömer ERTAN

-## Özellikler
+## Features

-- 8 sınıflı teşhis (polip, ülseratif kolit, özofajit, normal çekum vb.)
+- 8-class diagnosis (polyp, ulcerative colitis, esophagitis, normal cecum, etc.)

-- 3-Fold ensemble ağırlıklı oylama
+- 3-Fold ensemble weighted voting

-- Grad-CAM açıklanabilir yapay zeka ısı haritaları
+- Grad-CAM explainable AI heatmaps

-- Binary polip segmentasyonu (U-Net / TFLite)
+- Binary polyp segmentation (U-Net / TFLite)

-- IoU/Dice skorlamalı hibrit analiz
+- Hybrid analysis with IoU/Dice scoring

-- SQLite + SHA-256 ile hekim giriş sistemi
+- Physician login system with SQLite + SHA-256

-- ReportLab ile PDF rapor oluşturma
+- PDF report generation with ReportLab

-## Kurulum
+## Installation

-**Gereksinimler:** Python 3.9+
+**Requirements:** Python 3.9+